There are changes in the new Environmental Management System (EMS), including the risk and opportunity procedure in ISO 14001:2015.

-- What formats could ensure the fulfillment of the standard’s terms and give optimum rewards?
+- What formats could ensure the fulfillment of the standard’s terms and give optimum results?

-In this post, QSE Academy is going to answer these questions and help your organisation decide whether you should need a risk and opportunity procedure.
+In this post, QSE Academy is going to answer those questions and help your organization decide whether you should need a risk and opportunity procedure or not.

 Is it Compulsory to Document a Risk and Opportunity Procedure?